Adamwithan0/Monte-Carlo-Vs-Black-Scholes-Test/README.md

 ```
 ## The Black-Scholes Formula

 One of the pillars of modern finance, the Black-Scholes formula, comes into play.
-Using this elegant equation, wI calculated the theoretical price of European call options for each stock.
+Using this elegant equation, I calculated the theoretical price of European call options for each stock.
 Taking into account factors like stock price, strike price, risk-free rate, time to maturity, and stock volatility, the formula provides an estimated option price consistent with modern pricing techniques.

 ```python